This post comes from partner site DealNews.com.

 Why: Mobile World Congress is running in Barcelona from June 28 to July 1 this year, which is later than normal.
 That’s typically when Android companies announce their latest flagships, so we don’t expect notable discounts before then.

 More from DealNews:

-- “What to Expect From Valentine’s Day Deals in 2019“
+- “What to Expect From Valentine’s Day Sales in 2021“

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.